MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 > - To track experiments running on Azure Databricks, see [Track Azure Databricks ML experiments with MLflow and Azure Machine Learning](how-to-use-mlflow-azure-databricks.md).
 > - To track experiments running on Azure Synapse Analytics, see [Track Azure Synapse Analytics ML experiments with MLflow and Azure Machine Learning](how-to-use-mlflow-azure-synapse.md).

 Azure Machine Learning workspaces are MLflow-compatible.
-This compatibility means you can use MLflow to track runs, metrics, parameters, and artifacts in the workspaces without needing to change your training routines or inject any cloud-specific syntax.
+This compatibility means you can use MLflow to track runs, metrics, parameters, and artifacts in workspaces without needing to change your training routines or inject any cloud-specific syntax.
 For more information about supported MLflow and Azure Machine Learning functionalities, see [MLflow and Azure Machine Learning](concept-mlflow.md).

 >[!NOTE]
 >Some methods available in the MLflow API might not be available when connected to Azure Machine Learning.
 For details about supported and unsupported operations, see [Support matrix for querying runs and experiments](how-to-track-experiments-mlflow.md#support-matrix-for-querying-runs-and-experiments).